ShTuran/cybersecurity-projects/Defensive/pfSense-conf.md

-***There are a lot of details of pfSense, I recommend to mess around with them or follow through some Yotube videos to get familiar with them.***
+***There are a lot of details of pfSense, I recommend to mess around with them / (if not lab purposes) read documentation or follow through some Yotube videos to get familiar with them.***

 Thanks.